HofmeisterAn/gradle-plugin-file-encoding/README.md

 None

+## Repository

+You'll find the dependency in `https://bintray.com/padme-amidala/maven`.
+The version `snapshot` correspond to the `develop` branch.

 ## Running

 To encode files add the plugin to your `build.gradle`, as well as a named object to `fileEncodings` and run the `convert` task.
 See the example below: